olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_23.md

 ## Description

 Day 23 presents a hike through a 2D grid representing hiking trails through a forest.
-We start at the top-left of the grid, and exit at the bottom-right of the grid.
-As well as path tiles through the forest, some path tiles slopes so that the next step must be downhill.
-We are also told that the ground is icy, so much so that a slope tile can only be traversed in one direction (the direciton at the tip of the '>' character).
+We start at the top-left of the grid, and exit at the bottom-right.
+Some of the path tiles through the forest are sloped, such that they can only be traversed in one direction (the traversable direction is shown through the orientation of a '>').

-Example:
+### Test Case

 ```
 #.#####################